brainupdaters/drlm/doc/drlm-release-notes.rst

 The references pointing to fix #nr or issue #nr refer to our issues tracker

-DRLM Version 2.3.2 (April 2020) - Release Notes
+DRLM Version 2.3.2 (December 2020) - Release Notes
 -----------------------------------------------
   * Fixed wget package dependency (issue #127)